TYPO3/Fluid/doc/FLUID_VIEWHELPERS.md

 ViewHelper Schema
 -----------------

+Fluid supports autocompletion of the special Fluid tags via the use of an XSD schema - a standard feature of the XML toolchain which allows defining required attributes, expected attribute types and more.
+Some IDEs support the mapping of such XSD schemas to namespace URLs which you can include in Fluid templates.
+See [namespaces example file](../examples/Singles/Namespaces.html) for details about how to define namespaces in Fluid templates - and see your IDE's documentation for that part of the task).

 When installed with development dependencies, `TYPO3.Fluid` includes a CLI command that can generate XSD schema files for both the native ViewHelpers and any inside your own packages.
 To use this command: